lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 }
 ```

-One important lifecycle remains to be implemented.
+Yet, one important lifecycle remains to be implemented.
 When the component is unmounted, the ``disconnectedCallbak`` of the class definition is normally called, allowing us to run cleanup code and avoid memory leaks for example.

 In the generator we can force the exit of the loop into a ``finally`` clause.
 This is as simple as calling the loop's ``return`` function instead of the usual ``next``.